PeppeL-G/bagawork/docs/src/routes/(default)/tutorials/fundamentals/configuring-gui-components/+page.md

 This tutorial will teach you the basics of how to create and configure GUI components in your pages.

 ## `Page.createGui()`
 As you learned in the previous tutorial, all your `Page` classes should contain a method called `createGui()`.
-This method will be called (when a method is *called*, the code in it will be executed) when the page needs to display its GUI on the screen, and in this method you should create and return the page's GUI.
+This method will be called (when a method is *called*, the computer will start to execute the code in it) when the page needs to display its GUI on the screen, and in this method you should create and return the page's GUI.

 ::: tip Example